 Execute: These tasks are the general steps needed to relocate the items covered in this plan.
 Usually more details are created in technical task lists and sequenced in the Hour by Hour (playbook) plan that controls the actual Move Event.

-Different teams and data migration projects will dictate the exact number of detail plans and (of course) if these main 5 sections are sufficient to accomplish the goals of the data migration.
+Different teams and data migration projects will dictate the exact number of detail plans and (of course) if these main 5 sections are sufficient to accomplish the goals of the data center migration.
 Using a solid method with time-proven results will help you to mitigate risk and to execute a successful move project.